makehumancommunity/makehuman-static-website/content/MPFB/roadmap.md

 description: "A rough overview of the plans for MPFB2"
 ---

-MPFB version 2 recently left the beta stage (see [release notes for 2.0-beta2]({{% relref "Releases/release_20b2" %}}) for the latest beta).

-The [next version]({{% relref "Releases/release_next" %}}) will be the stable release, preliminarily called "MPFB 2.0.8".
-This version is actually finished.
-It is just pending review on the Blender Extensions Platform.
+MPFB version 2 has now been released as stable on the extension platform.

 The roadmap has no dates in place, since the development is all on volunteer basis and happens when people have time.
 Best tip if you want things to go faster is to jump in and help the project along, see [contributing to MPFB]({{% relref "Contributing" %}}).

-But the following is a rough overview of the nearest future.
+The following is a rough overview of development efforts planned in the future.

-## MPFB 2.0 stable release ("2.0.8")

-**Main focus:** Providing a polished experience for users and releasing something which is viable for a longer term support.
-Stomping out remaining bugs.
-Test thoroughly before stable release.

-**Other planned efforts:**

-- Further work with MakeClothes
-- Launch on blender extensions platform
-- Ensure compatibility with blender 4.4

-## MPFB 2.1 (and later)

-These plans are very uncertain, but there are things which should ideally be done:
+- Randomizing humans
 - Translation of the UI to other languages
 - Support BlenRig
 - Support Faceit